afshinamighi/Courses/basecamp/week07/inf-bc-w07-python.md

 print(check_with_lambda(x, y)) #["abc","ube"]
 ```

+7. Often implementing your solutions you may need to use some important built-in functions: ```map(...)``` and ```filter(...)```.
+Study them first [here](https://www.brianheinold.net/python/python_book.html#section_map_filter_reduce) and practice a few small examples to understand how they work and when you might need them.

-7. Design two exercises of your own.
+8. Design two exercises of your own.
 They should improve understanding topics of this step.

-8. If you don't have PyCharm yet, install *PyCharm* on your working machine.
-Implement and run a simple Python program of your choice.
-	- It is important to learn how to create a new Python program, how to configure interpreter and how to run the program.
-Where do you see the results?

 <hr>